Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Empirical evaluation

 Here we simulate a scenario when users of an LTR system provide binary implicit feedback for the items, like the clicking of an advertisement on a webpage.
 This kind of feedback is usually infrequent in an LTR system, as it is the result of a user choosing to spend more time or resources on an item in a presented list.
 Therefore, most query groups will not have any labels, and even labeled query groups will only have a few positively labeled items.
 On the other hand, such labels are often cheaper to collect than crowdsourced labels, so they are used in many industry use cases.

-\textbf{Dataset.} To simulate this scenario, we follow the methodology from \citet{yang2022toward}, to generate stochastic binary labels from the true relevance labels for training and validation sets of each of the public datasets.
+\textbf{Dataset.} To simulate this scenario, we follow the methodology from \citet{yang2022toward}, to generate independent stochastic binary labels for each item from its true relevance label for training and validation sets of each of the public datasets.
 Note that we still use the true (latent) relevance labels in the test set for evaluation.
 This models a scenario where we observe binary labels that are noisy observations of a true latent label, but the task is to use these noisy labels to learn to rank according to the true labels.
 The details of this binarizing transformation are provided in \cref{app:binary-label}.
 In this transformation, a parameter, $\tau_{\text{target}}$, implicitly controls how sparse the binary labels are (larger is more sparse).
-We select $\tau_{\text{target}} = 4.5$, to obtain 8.9\%, 5.3\%, and 25.2\% labeled query groups in MSLR, Yahoo Set1, Istella\_S datasets, respectively.
+We select $\tau_{\text{target}} = 4.5$, to obtain 8.9\%, 5.3\%, and 25.2\% labeled query groups which contain at least one positive label in MSLR, Yahoo Set1, Istella\_S datasets, respectively.
 We present detailed data statistics in \cref{tab:tau 4.5 stats} of Appendix.

-\textbf{Methodology.} We reuse the methodology of \cref{sec: relevance score}, except we use a linear scoring head for pretrained models to improve stability and performance (see \cref{app:exp-details}). \kkt{Similar to \cref{sec: relevance score}, we report the best of multiple models for each method and dataset (see \cref{sec: relevance score} for details).}
+\textbf{Methodology.} We reuse the methodology of \cref{sec: relevance score}, except we use a linear scoring head for pretrained models to improve stability and performance (see \cref{app:exp-details}).
+Similar to \cref{sec: relevance score}, we report the best of multiple models for each method and dataset (see \cref{sec: relevance score} for details).